jpeerezp/P03-The-Technical-and-Tactical-Pillars/README.md

-# P03 · The Tactical Pillar
+# P03 · The Technical & Tactical Pillars

 **Section:** 01 — The Digital Twin Foundation